sirkingbinx/cardboard/DOCS.md

 > If these docs are not up to date, all summaries of the mods are up-to-date, so your Visual Studio install can tell you what functions do.

 # Classes
-## CardboardModdedHandler
+## CardboardModded
 - **Description**:
-An attribute providing modded functionality from most Utilla forks.
+A class providing modded functionality from most Utilla forks.
 If Utilla is not installed, Cardboard will manage the modded room functionality itself.
-It deals with the attributes `CardboardModdedJoin` and `CardboardModdedLeave`.
+To use it, subscribe a modded join function to delegates `ModdedJoin` and `ModdedLeave`.
 - **Example**:
     ```cs
     using Cardboard.Classes;
     using BepInEx;

-    [CardboardModdedHandler]
     public class MyGamemodeHandler : MonoBehaviour
     {
         bool inModded = false;

-        [CardboardModdedJoin]
         public void ModdedJoin() => inModded = true;

-        [CardboardModdedLeave]
         public void ModdedLeave() => inModded = false;

+        public void Start()
+        {
+            CardboardModded.ModdedJoin += ModdedJoin;
+            CardboardModded.ModdedLeave += ModdedLeave;
+        }

         public void Update()
         {